frkornet/Stockie/README.md

 ## Acknowledgements

 Bryan Arnolds from Flatiron for the initial idea of smoothing a curve.
-Also, Carson Lloyd for developing initial web scraping.
+Also, Carson Lloyd for showing me how to develop the web scraping solution for converting stock identification numbers to stock ticker symbols need by yfinance.

 ## Contact Information